ongyongen/sg-geocaches/README.md

 - run the `Scraper.py` file to start the scraping (edit the name of the output CSV and JSON file if needed)

 Note
-- Example output files with Singapore's geocache data are provided within this repo in CSV and JSON format (`sg_caches.csv` and `sg_caches.json`)
+- Example output files with Singapore's geocache data are provided within this repo in JSON format (`sg_caches.json`)
-- These files contain data that are last scraped on 28 May 2023
+- These files contain data that are last scraped on 29 May 2023